 How to Adjust the Truss Rod

-Don’t over-tighten the truss rod or bad things can happen e.g. the nut could snap off the rod, or in extreme cases the neck could crack.
+Don’t over-tighten the truss rod or problems will occur e.g. the nut could snap off the rod, or in extreme cases, the neck could crack.
 If you go too far the other way, the rod itself could become loose in the truss rod channel and develop a rattle.